ragtam/angular-playground/src/app/menu/readme.md

 1. the first menu container should be displayed below 'Click Me' button,
 2. its impossible to close menu on clicking menu item button,
-3. clicking outside the menu should close it too, but it is not.
+3. clicking outside the menu should close it too, but it doesn't.

 ## Fix positioning of Menu Container

 Lets tackle the first problem.
-Menu Item element needs to know if its the very root of the menu tree, or if its a leaf.
+Menu Item element needs to know if it's the very root of the menu tree, or if it's a leaf.
 Depending on its position in the tree we are going to apply different CSS style to it.
 To find it out we need to inject optional dependency to our MenuItemComponent, which is going to be a parent component.
-If there is no parent component of type MenuComponent, it means the MenuItem is the root, otherwise its the leaf.
+If there is no parent component of type MenuComponent, it means the MenuItem is the root, otherwise it's the leaf.
 Lest add two css classes for the parent and the child:

 ```
 .button__container {